AadityaRajPaudel/KathmanduQuarters/README.md

-Use "npm run dev" in both client and api directory to run this application
+Use "npm run dev" in both client(/KathmanduQuarters) and api(KathmanduQuaters/api) directory to run this application